fmwoodward/PublicBudgetDatabase_Browser/README.md

 A GDP [deflator](), the GDP (Chained) Price Index, found in the President's Budget submission, History [Table 10.1](https://www.govinfo.gov/app/details/BUDGET-2019-TAB/BUDGET-2019-TAB-11-1
 ) is used to remove the effects of inflation, converting nominal dollars into real dollars.

+An alternative to OMB’s economic assumptions in the President's Budget can be found in the most current 10-year economic projection accompanying [CBO’s Budget Outlook](https://www.cbo.gov/about/products/budget-economic-data#4).
+This file also includes a projection of other useful deflators such as the employment cost index (ECI).

 ### Processing
 The data are manually packed into the xlsx workbook *OMB-PBDB_FY00-FY19.xlsx* with each tab corresponding to a fiscal year budget request.